The Advantages of Single Level Living

 Indoor Outdoor Living

-Each single-story home at Olivia Lane is situated on a large lot, Take advantage of that by adding French doors, folding doors or retractable sliders.
+Each single-story home at Emmet Place is situated on a large lot, take advantage of the natural light that pours in from your sliding glass doors.

 Easy Cleaning and Maintenance